Washington University in St. Louis School of Law,

 Law Clerk, 1980-1981

-In an era of escalating pension liabilities and sweeping health care reforms, Trish serves as an employee benefits advisor to public and privately-owned businesses and all types of city and governmental entities.
+In an era of escalating pension liabilities and sweeping health care reforms, Trish serves as an employee benefits advisor to public and privately-owned businesses and governmental entities.

 Plan administrators for governmental pension programs turn to Trish for guidance on the complex laws affecting their benefit plans.
 In her work for clients ranging from small municipalities across the country to the City of New York, she has successfully redesigned defined benefit and other pension plans in response to budget crises.
 In 2015, Trish's work on the highly-publicized St. Louis firefighter pension reform — including the drafting of city ordinances supporting the reform — was affirmed by the Missouri Supreme Court.